mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### Activity Log Page - Tab (Extension Page)

 The Activity Log page is using the MVC architecture and [web components](https://github.com/mozilla/extension-activity-monitor/tree/master/src/lib/web-component) for table view and filtering options.
 It can be called as the front-end part of the extension.
 When the Activity Log page is open from the popup, it renders the existing logs (if logs were collected in background before) and recevies real-time logs from background while it is opened.
 Activity Log page allows to communicate with other parts of the extension to save logs to a JSON file, load logs from JSON file, clear activity logs.
-It also provides functionality to filter out the unncessary logs by log identities, substring searching and with tab id.
+It also provides the functionality to filter out the unncessary logs by log identities, substring searching and with tab id.
 These filtering options are made with a couple of [web components](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component).

 #### Activity Log Page - Devtools (Extension Page)